 Sources of Revenue

-Easter Seals Ontario relies fully on the generosity of public donations to offer its programs and services.
+Easter Seals was built with grassroots support from communities across Ontario.
+We continue to rely fully on the generosity of public donations to offer our programs and services.
 The organization is not a member of the United Way, and receives negligible government funding.